How to Tell if Wood is Pressure Treated (8 EASY Ways)

 Borate

 Borate is used when other preservatives aren’t able to penetrate a hardwood.
 Borate diffuses once it’s penetrated the wood, whereas other chemicals would bond to the wood fibers.
-It’s a preferred material in residential foundation construction because it’s non-toxic and it doesn’t change the wood’s color.
+It’s a preferred option in residential foundation construction because it’s non-toxic and it doesn’t change the wood’s color.

 Oil-Based Preservatives